Blotter: Deputies charge man with cocaine possession during homicide investigation - Salisbury Post

 • A woman reported on Sunday someone stole her vehicle from the 100 block of Flowers Lane.

-• A man reported on Sunday someone stole his ATV from the 2300 block of Organ Chruch Road, Rockwell.
+• A man reported on Sunday someone stole his ATV from the 2300 block of Organ Church Road, Rockwell.

 • A man reported on Sunday he was assaulted while in the 2300 block of Heilig Road.